-Afghanistan: Emergency Preparedness & Response
+Afghanistan: Emergency Response & Recovery

 Afghanistan is currently facing an unprecedented humanitarian crisis.
 According to UN data, more than half of the population (18 million people) is currently in food poverty.
 Over 8 million people are facing acute food shortages (on the verge of famine), there are reports of malnourished children dying in IDP camps and the capacity of the agricultural sector is rapidly declining.